 His research interests lie in the area of Biomedical Informatics and eHealth, with emphasis on knowledge engineering in biomedicine, clinical decision support systems, as well as pervasive health systems, with major application areas drug safety and personalized healthcare.

-He is currently Researcher at the Institute of Applied Biosciences (INAB), Centre of Research & Technology Hellas (CERTH), in the field of “Biomedical Informatics with emphasis on drug safety systems”.
+He is currently a Researcher with the Institute of Applied Biosciences (INAB), Centre of Research & Technology Hellas (CERTH), working in the domain of “Biomedical Informatics with emphasis on drug safety systems”.

 From 2013-2015, he was granted an individual Marie Curie fellowship for experienced researchers (the SAFER project: http://safer-project.eu), with INSERM (Institut National de la Santé et de la RechercheMédicale), U1142, LIMICS, Paris, FRANCE.
-Since 2000, he conducted R&D in more than 12 large-scale EU-funded R&D projects in the fields of patient safety, personal health systems, Ambient Assisted Living and eInclusion, with the Lab of Medical Informatics, AUTH, and the Institute of Applied Biosciences, CERTH.
+Since 2000, he conducted R&D in more than 16 large-scale EU-funded R&D projects in the fields of patient safety, personal health systems, Ambient Assisted Living and eInclusion, as well as security of health data, with the Lab of Medical Informatics, AUTH, INSERM, and the Institute of Applied Biosciences, CERTH.